nimishathallapally/Resume-ATS/README.md

 - **Keyword Matching:** Analyze the match percentage of the resume with the provided job description.
 - **Missing Keywords:** Identify keywords missing in the resume that are crucial for the job role.
 - **Profile Summary:** Summarize the overall suitability of the resume for the job.
+- **Suggestion:** Provide personalized suggestions for improving the resume based on identified gaps and keyword matches.

 ## Technologies Used